Why Is My ACT Score Not Improving? How to Boost Your Score

 Take Practice Tests

-Practice tests are an excellent study method and a way to see how you could perform on the actual ACT.
-Just like evaluating your score reports, U.S. News World and Report states, “ACT practice tests can be a good way for students to familiarize themselves with the content and can serve as a diagnostic exam.
-Once students have identified their weak spots, they can work toward improving in those areas.”
+ACT Practice tests are an excellent study method and a way to see how you could perform on the actual exam.
+U.S. News World and Report states that taking practice exams are a great way for you to familiarize yourself with the content and identify weak spots which you need to improve.

 However, you should ensure you take these practice tests with purpose.
 Go back afterward and work your way through every problem you missed, and figure out why you missed it.
 This strategy can help you work through any holes in your study regime and means you’ll be more prepared next time you see that type of question.